MorrisMA/M65C02A/README.md

     configured to increment, decrement, or hold.
 This allows the M65C02A move instruction to support a wide range of data transfer tasks.

+    (19)    M65C02A core implements a zero page (and stack-relative) accumulator- memory exchange instruction.
+The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.

-    (13)    M65C02A core provides support for implementing application-specific coprocessors.
+    (20)    M65C02A core provides support for implementing application-specific coprocessors.
 Direct support for application-specific coprocessors allows an implementation based on the M65C02A core to be easily extended in a domain- specific manner.

-    (14)    M65C02A core replaces the Rockwell bit-oriented instructions in both column 7 and F. The instructions added in column 7 support both SP-relative instructions and BP-relative instructions.
-These instructions provide extended support for HLLs.

-    Column 7 SP-relative instructions: ORA/AND/EOR/ADC/STA/LDA/CMP/SBC sp,S.
-    Column 7 BP-relative instructions: ASL/ROL/LSR/ROL/TSB/TRB/DEC/INC bp,B.

-    The Rockwell bit-oriented conditional branches instructions in column F have have been replaced with instructions that mirror those provided in colum 7, but which use a new addressing mode: IP-relative with autoincrement.
-These instructions support the development of virtual machines, and specifically enhance the implementation of FORTH VMs.

-    Column F IP-relative instructions: ORA/AND/EOR/ADD/STA/LDA/CMP/SUB ip,I++.
-    Column F IP-relative instructions: ASL/ROL/LSR/ROL/TSB/TRB/DEC/INC ip,I++.

-    (Note: ADC/SBC instructions are implemented as ADD/SUB in column F. The new instructions in columns 7 and F support the M65C02A prefix instructions.)

-    (15)    M65C02A core provides an arithmetic shift right, ASR, operation for accumulator addressing mode versions of the LSR A instruction.
-When LSR A is prefixed by IND or ISZ, the operation performed is an arithmetic right shift.
-    Furthermore, this operation takes into consideration the state of the V flag to correctly determine the sign bit.
-This feature enables compact implementa- tions of the Booth multiplication algorithm.
-With the appropriate register override prefix instruction, the ASR operation can be applied to the X and Y registers.

-    (16)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
-XAI allows the exchange of IP and ATOS.
-These instructions are useful for supporting VMs, but they can also be sued to enable register indirect accesses using the IP-relative instructions in column F. Register indirect addressing is useful in HLLs for implementing pointers.

-    (17)    M65C02A core also provides two operations in the A register stack that are particulary useful: byte swapping ATOS, and bit reversing ATOS.
-These operations are provided when the IND prefix is applied to the SWP and ROT register stack instructions, respectively.

-    (18)    M65C02A core implements a SP-relative (and BP-relative using the OSX prefix instruction) accumulator-memory exchange instruction.
-The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.

 To demonstrate the use of the M65C02A core, an example of its use to implement a microcomputer is provided as part of the release.
 The example microcomputer constructed using the M65C02A core provides the following features: